 The entrance to terminal 4.

 The board with the departures from terminal 4.
-Our flight was the last passenger flight from ARN that day.
+Our flight was the last passenger flight from ARN

 We went to the bathroom and then my friend sat down at our gate, which was 39.
 I walked around with my camera, trying to take some pictures.
 It was pretty hard though since it was pitch black outside and all the lights from the inside were reflected in the windows.